techchrism/valorant-api-docs/docs/common-components.md

 [RSO_GetPlayerInfo](Riot%20Auth/GET%20RSO_GetPlayerInfo.md) endpoint with a token.

 ### Riot Token
-Riot tokens can be obtained through the auth flow or thorough the local API.
+Riot tokens can be obtained through the auth flow or through the local API.
 Currently, they expire one hour after generation.

 Locally, use the endpoint [RSO_RNet_GetEntitlementsToken](Useful%20Local/GET%20RSO_RNet_GetEntitlementsToken.md).